No Code/Low Code vs Traditional Development: Key Differences

 4. You design for failure

-In traditional development, you think about edge cases: timeouts, retries, fallbacks, error types, exception handling.
-It’s not always fun — but it’s what makes systems resilient.
+In traditional development, you think about edge cases: timeouts, retries, fallbacks, error types, and exception handling.
+It’s not always fun, but it’s what makes systems resilient.

 Cons of Traditional Development